rcaldwel/DNS/README.md

 ## Package Control

 Install [Package Control](http://wbond.net/sublime_packages/package_control).
-Gist will show up in the package list.
+DNS Lookups will show up in the package list.
 This is the recommended installation method.

 ## Manual installation